Jurors are supposed to: be impartial, consider only the evidence, consider all the evidence, and follow the law. So much for theory.

 Jury tampering is a crime that occurs when people improperly influence jurors.
 Jurors can also be improperly influenced—sometimes by their own doing—without anyone committing a crime.

-What Happens When Jurors Sleep or Don't Pay Attention?
+When Jurors Sleep or Don't Pay Attention

-You wouldn't know it from watching TV, but courtrooms aren't always exciting.
-What happens if a juror falls asleep or doesn't pay attention?
-Will the defendant get a new trial?
+You wouldn’t know it from watching TV, but courtrooms aren’t always exciting.

 If Jurors Cannot Agree, Will the Judge Force Them to Reach a Verdict?